-During the three months ended March 31, 2013, our aggregate capital expenditures for drilling, infrastructure and leasehold acquisitions were \$73.5 million.
+During the six months ended June 30, 2013, our aggregate capital expenditures for drilling and infrastructure were \$112.1 million and we spent \$6.2 million for leasehold acquisitions.

-Based upon current oil and natural gas price expectations for 2013, we believe that our cash flow from operations and borrowings under our revolving credit facility will be sufficient to fund our operations through year-end 2013.
+Based upon current oil and natural gas price expectations for 2013, we believe that our cash flow from operations, proceeds from our May 2013 public offering and borrowings under our revolving credit facility will be sufficient to fund our operations through year-end 2013.
 However, future cash flows are subject to a number of variables, including the level of oil and natural gas production and prices, and significant additional capital expenditures will be required to more fully develop our properties.
 Further, our 2013 capital expenditure budget does not allocate any funds for leasehold interest and property acquisitions.
+We are currently evaluating our alternatives with respect to our pending acquisitions discussed under "Recent Developments" above, but expect to fund the aggregate purchase price for those acquisitions with some combination of cash on hand, borrowings under our revolving credit facility and proceeds from an offering of securities.

 We monitor and adjust our projected capital expenditures in response to success or lack of success in drilling activities, changes in prices, availability of financing, drilling and acquisition costs, industry conditions, the timing of regulatory approvals, the availability of rigs, contractual obligations, internally generated cash flow and other factors both within and outside our control.
 If we require additional capital, we may seek such capital through traditional reserve base borrowings, joint venture partnerships, production payment financing, asset sales, offerings of debt and or equity securities or other means.
 We cannot assure you that the needed capital will be available on acceptable terms or at all.
 If we are unable to obtain funds when needed or on acceptable terms, we may be required to curtail our drilling programs, which could result in a loss of acreage through lease expirations.
 In addition, we may not be able to complete acquisitions that may be favorable to us or finance the capital expenditures necessary to replace our reserves.